When and where did you complete a virtual international internship?

 - The Ideal International Profile will help you look ahead and consider what skills you’ll need in order to build an international career for yourself.

-- Maximizing Your Travel Experience Abroad provides some tips on how to maximize your time abroad to boost personal and professional value.
+- Tips for Making the Most of Your Time Abroad provides some tips on how to maximize your time abroad to boost personal and professional value.